Mary Scrimzeour Whitaker: Early life

 Mary Scrimzeour Furman was born February 22, 1820, in Beaufort district, South Carolina.
 Her father, Rev. Professor Samuel Furman, son of the Rev. Dr. Richard Furman, of Charleston, South Carolina, is a clergyman of the Baptist religion.
-Her mother, whose maiden name was Ann or Eliza Scrimzeour, was of Scottish descent, and traced her lineage to Sir Alexander Scrimzeour, celebrated in Scottish story, whose descendants, in the male line, were hereditary standard-bearers of the kings of Scotland.
+Her mother, whose maiden name was Ann or Eliza Scrimzeour, was of Scottish descent, and traced her lineage to Sir Alexander Scrimgeour, celebrated in Scottish story, whose descendants, in the male line, were hereditary standard-bearers of the kings of Scotland.

 Her father having removed from Beaufort to Sumter District, she passed the early part of her life at the High Hills of Santee.
 She gave early indications of possessing a poetic temperament, and pieces composed by her at the age of ten and twelve years were prophetic of her abilities.
 She pursued her studies of literature at home.
 As she grew up, she developed a fondness for society.
 She was devoted to history, and her father's library furnished her with the best sources of information.
 She read rapidly, was in the habit of drawing her own inferences, and of writing comments and criticisms upon the most striking passages she read.
 Among the poets, Alexander Pope and Thomas Campbell were her favorites and models.
 Pope's translation of the Iliad and Odyssey of Homer were the constant companions of her childhood; and she read them so often, and was so struck with their numerous beauties, that, even as an adult, she retained whole scenes in her memory.
 Whitaker was an admirer of Felicia Hemans and Letitia Elizabeth Landon, as well as Walter Scott and Robert Burns.